bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_7.rst

     By default, Bokeh-generated HTML files include a standard version of BokehJS that is automatically downloaded from Bokeh's servers.
 Use the argument ``mode`` with the function ``output_file()`` to change this behavior.
-For more information, see :class:`~bokeh.io.output_file` and
+For more information, see |output_file| and :class:`~bokeh.resources.Resources`
-    :class:`~bokeh.resources.Resources` in the reference guide.
+    in the reference guide.

 .. _first_steps_7_jupyter_notebook:

 Displaying in a Jupyter notebook
 --------------------------------

-If you use Jupyter notebooks, switch out Bokeh's :func:`~bokeh.io.output_file` for :func:`~bokeh.io.output_notebook`.

-Use the |show| function to display your visualization right inside your
+If you use Jupyter notebooks, call Bokeh's |output_notebook| function in your code.
+Then, use the |show| function to display your visualization right inside your notebook:
-notebook:

 .. image:: /_images/notebook_inline.png
     :scale: 50 %